How to make credit work to your advantage

 Sometimes it just pays to use credit.
 This can either be in the form of rewards — for example free air miles or money off your groceries — or literal cold hard cash.

-Typically, you’ll need to borrow at least a certain amount in order to earn rewards or cashback on a personal loan.
+Typically, you’ll need to borrow at least a certain amount in order to earn rewards or cashback on a.

 To maximise your credit card rewards or cashback: